Bonneville Dam: Environmental and social implications

 The Bonneville Dam blocked the migration of white sturgeon to their upstream spawning areas.
 Sturgeon still spawn in the area below the dam, and the lower Columbia River supports a healthy sturgeon population.
 Small, very depressed populations of white sturgeon persist in the various reservoirs upstream.

-To cope with fish migration problems, the dam features fish ladders to help native salmon and steelhead get past the dam on their journey upstream to spawn.
+The dam features fish ladders to help native salmon and steelhead get past the dam on their journey upstream to spawn.
 The large concentrations of fish swimming upstream serve as a tourist attraction during the spawning season.
 California sea lions are also attracted to the large number of fish, and are often seen around the base of the dam during the spawning season.
 By 2006, the growing number of sea lions and their impact on the salmon population had become worrisome to the Army Corps of Engineers and environmentalists.
 Historically, pinnipeds such as sea lions and seals have hunted salmon in the Columbia River as far as The Dalles and Celilo Falls, 60 mi farther upstream from Bonneville, as remarked upon by people such as George Simpson in 1841.